Experts offer tips on how to help kids through school anxiety

 Sometimes those looming questions can manifest physically in adolescents, but there are ways parents can identify these back-to-school jitters, differentiate them from anxiety, and help their children work through them while still teaching autonomy.

 Kristen Pavelko, a licensed professional clinical counselor, explained that back-to-school nervousness and jitters cross the border into anxiety when it begins to impede a child's daily function.
-Young children with back-to-school anxiety will start to have more meltdowns while older children will complain about headaches, stomach aches and feeling nauseous.
+Young children with back-to-school anxiety will start to have more meltdowns while older children will complain about headaches, stomachaches and nausea.

 “For parents, it’s understanding that it could be anxiety and not an actual illness and making sure that we’re having those conversations with our kids and checking in.
 You see a huge spike when it’s a transition year, when they’re switching buildings.
 Even though it may not look like kids are anxious, still check in with them because they can respond with a freeze — they become numb, they don’t want to talk and they can withdraw.
 Sometimes people think that’s depression, but it can be anxiety presenting as well,” said Pavelko, a school-based therapist with Children’s Advantage and Aurora City Schools.

-According to the Mental Health and Recovery Board of Portage County, there are a number of ways parents can help alleviate back-to-school stress and anxiety before the first day of class, including practicing and discussing the school routine, organizing school supplies, planning lunches, attending open houses, and if it’s a new school, trying to meet a few children before the first day.
+According to the Mental Health and Recovery Board of Portage County, there are a number of ways parents can help alleviate stress and anxiety before the first day of class, including practicing and discussing the school routine, organizing school supplies, planning lunches, and if it’s a new school, trying to meet a few children before the first day.

-Streetsboro school counselors Shimaa Shendy, grades 3-5, and Stephanie Tutkovics, grades K-2, also recommended getting students’ eating schedules aligned with the school schedule before school starts so that they’re not distracted by hunger in the morning.
+Streetsboro school counselors Shimaa Shendy, grades 3-5, and Stephanie Tutkovics, grades K-2, also recommend getting students’ eating schedules aligned with the school schedule.

-If a student is nervous about what to wear for the first day of school, Tutkovics recommended doing a mini fashion show before school begins.
+If a student is nervous about what to wear, Tutkovics recommended doing a mini fashion show before school begins.
 Pavelko — who has also worked in the Crestwood, James A. Garfield, Field and Waterloo districts — said that many schools will also allow children who have identified busing as a trigger to come to the bus garage to see a bus or meet their bus driver.

 Owens and Pavelko agree that the best way parents can help children with back-to-school anxiety is to know their children’s behavior patterns and to make themselves available.